 Immanuel: The God who is eternally, fully present in me (Isaiah 7: 14; Matthew 1: 23)

 It seems that when Jesus appeared on the scene and began using the title Father in a more intimate manner than had been used previously, He was summarizing and encapsulating all these Old Testament concepts of God all “rolled” into the one word Father, with whom He shared a deep and intimate relationship.
 It was that relationship He was teaching his disciples to enter into also when He taught them to pray to “Our Father Who is in Heaven.”

 This is an important little phrase in the Lord’s Prayer.
 When we pray, we are praying to a God who is—a God who is in the NOW—the present—of our lives.
 He’s not a God who was or who will be; He’s the one true and LIVING God!
 He’s the God who IS…who never changes.
 Yes, God is in the NOW of our lives.
 He is ever-present in our lives.
-He is the seven-day-a-week—the 24/7–God.
+He is the seven-day-a-week—the 24/7–the 365 days God.
 He is with us every moment, every day, everywhere.
 GOD IS!
 God is never on vacation.
 He never sleeps nor slumbers.

 He is always attentive to our every need: body, soul, and spirit.
 The challenge is that often we simply don’t acknowledge his personally present IS-ness; we all too often feel He might be too busy to listen to us.
 Not so!
 To God who is outside of time and space (but also fully present in time and space) everything is always absolutely simultaneous…and He always has ample time to devote to each one of us, to hear each one of us as we pray, to meet our needs when we present them to Him.
 Yes, God IS.
 He is always fully present and fully attentive to each of us!